Blog ► How to Make Hemp Fibers

 Traditional and Modern Harvesting Methods

-• Modern Harvesting: Modern machinery, such as large tractor-mounted hedge trimmers, have been developed to make the harvesting process more efficient.
-These machines significantly reduce time and labor costs compared to manual methods.
+• Modern Harvesting: Modern machinery, such as large tractor-mounted hedge trimmers, have been developed to make the harvesting process more efficient, significantly reducing time and labor costs.

 Retting: The Key to Bark Removal